An exact sequence and triviality of Bogomolov multiplier of groups: Introduction

 \end{thm}

-In the next result, we provide necessary and sufficient conditions for the inflation homomorphism $\inf:\B_0(G/N) \to \B_0(G)$ to be an epimorphism and to be a zero map.

-\begin{thm} Let $G$ be a finite group with free presentation $F/R$ and $N=S/R$ be a normal subgroup of $G$.
-Then \begin{enumerate}[label=(\roman*)] \item The map $\inf: \B_0(G/N) \to \B_0(G)$ is an epimorphism if and only if

-\item The map $\inf: \B_0(G/N) \to \B_0(G)$ is a zero map if and only if \end{enumerate} \end{thm} In \cite{verexact}, Vermani gave an exact sequence for the second cohomology group and using that exact sequence he provided necessary and sufficient conditions for inflation homomorphism to be an epimorphism and to be a zero map (for the second cohomology group case).
-For Bogomolov multiplier case, we use his techniques to prove Theorem \ref{exactsequence_Bogo} and Theorem \ref{inflation_epimorphism}; see Section \ref{Proofof Theorems}.
+In \cite{verexact}, Vermani gave an exact sequence for the second cohomology group and using it he provided necessary and sufficient conditions for the inflation homomorphism to be an epimorphism or the zero map (for the second cohomology group).
+We prove an analogous result for the Bogomolov multiplier. \begin{thm} Let $G$ be a finite group with presentation determined by $F/R$, and let $N=S/R$ be a normal subgroup of $G$. \begin{enumerate}[label=(\roman*)] \item The map $\inf: \B_0(G/N) \to \B_0(G)$ is an epimorphism if and only if